benediktschulz/probabilistic_solar_forecasting/README.md

 ## Data

-We are grateful to Dazhi Yang for generous advice on the handling of the benchmark data from Yang et al. (2022) as well as the permission to redistribute the data under the 'CC BY 4.0' license.
+We are grateful to Dazhi Yang for generous advice on the handling of the benchmark data from Yang et al. (2022) as well as the permission to redistribute the data.

-The original data provided in `/data/original_data/` is described in Appendix B of Yang et al. (2022) and also available at the supplemental material at https://doi.org/10.1016/j.solener.2021.12.011.
+The original data provided in `/data/original_data/` is described in Appendix B of Yang et al. (2022) and also available at the supplemental material at https://doi.org/10.1016/j.solener.2021.12.011 under a 'CC BY 4.0' license.
 The data sets `data_bon`,..., `data_tbl` as well as `data_total` in the `/data/` directory have been generated via the `data_preprocessing` script for preprocessing of the original data.

 ## Code